IDSIA/flotta/docs/source/workflow/entities.rst

 ``Entity`` is the main class that defines the hierarchy of objects that can be used in an Artifact.
 This class defines a ``class_registry`` that is used by the API to convert JSON objects to Python objects, and vice versa, using `Pydantic <https://docs.pydantic.dev/>`_'s un/marshalling mechanism.

+This is a design choice to make possible the transferring of "code" between a workbench and the worker nodes.
+The library will provide a series of *blocks of code* ready to be used.
+The composition of such elements creates an ``Artifact``.

-New classes must extend this class in order to work.
+New classes must extend the Entity class in order to work.

 Artifacts
 ==============================

 ``Artifact`` class is an entity with a Sequence of *steps*.
-The Artifact defines how ``SchedulerJob``s objects are created given a ``SchedulerContext``.
+The Artifact defines how ``SchedulerJob``\s objects are created given a ``SchedulerContext``.
 The creation is simple: for each pair of consecutive steps, transform the jobs and bind them.
 Binding means writing a direct acyclic graph defining the Artifact jobs using a lock mechanism.
 These locks defines which job waits for other jobs to complete successfully before it can be executed.